farshed/farshed.github.io/src/content/blog/we-only-judge-ourselves.md

 What it means is that a person's character tends to be a reflection of their subconscious worldly outlook.
 People with a positive worldview tend to have generally more positive personality traits while those with a negative worldview tend to have more negative ones.
 This is in part due to how we judge others.
 There is at least some [evidence](https://en.wikipedia.org/wiki/Social_projection) to suggest that people tend to be more likely to judge others to be similar to themselves.

 One reason for this may be that we often rely on our own experiences and perspectives to understand others.
-So, we're more likely to interpret the behaviors and intentions of others in a way that aligns with our own behaviors and intentions.
+So, we are more likely to interpret the behaviors and intentions of others in a way that aligns with our own behaviors and intentions.
 Based on this information, we can imagine two distinct personality archetypes, each of which lies on the opposite extremes of a spectrum.

 Almost everyone you know will fall somewhere between these two extremes.